TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

   <img src="https://github.com/TFHRCFASTNDElab/CHARISMA/assets/154364860/b820aff2-86d0-4815-9371-42acfb1ecd7f" alt="image">
 </p>

 Figure 10.
-Estimated rebar location from (a) mean and (b) scan-by-scan time zero correction.
+Estimated rebar location from the (a) mean and (b) scan-by-scan time-zero correction.

 <p align="center">
   <img src="https://github.com/TFHRCFASTNDElab/CHARISMA/assets/154364860/869d90f1-9c93-4ceb-8a58-2b5945ea5ce4" alt="image">
 </p>

 Figure 11.
-Rebar location difference between the mean time zero and scan-by-scan time zero correction.
+Rebar location difference between the mean time-zero and scan-by-scan time-zero correction.

 #### Step 5.
 Discussion
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With the precise rebar configuration identified in our lab specimen through time-zero correction and F-K migration techniques, we have established a solid foundation for our data analysis.
 The remarkably clean nature of the lab specimen data has allowed us to bypass the need for additional processing steps like gain or dewow adjustments.